turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 * Change the font of the whole page to `serif`
 * Experiment with deselecting a few CSS styles.
 What happens?
 * Experiment with any other changes you want to try!

+[Here is a great resource](https://developer.chrome.com/docs/devtools/css/) on manipulating CSS through the Chrome Dev Tools.
 </section>

 ## The Box Model